semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=YPKo" width="100%" height="432" frameborder="0"></iframe>

-Semgrep matches the first and second calls because Semgrep cannot find a constant value for either `user_input` or `EMPLOYEE_TABLE_NAME`.
+Semgrep OSS matches the first and second calls as it cannot find a constant value for either `user_input` or `EMPLOYEE_TABLE_NAME`.

 Now consider an example a bit more complicated to illustrate what Semgrep Pro Engine can do.
 If the `EMPLOYEE_TABLE_NAME` is imported from a global constants file with the following content: